CagatayKahramann/k8s-basicauth-demo/README.md

 ## Setup

-**Important Note**: During the setup process, it is crucial to apply the manifests in the correct order, one by one, to ensure proper configuration.
+During the setup process, it is crucial to apply the manifests in the correct order, one by one, to ensure proper configuration.

 1. **Clone the Repository:**
    ```bash